-The EU continued to encourage legal and judicial reforms, in particular through the EU-Cambodia Co-operation Facility for Governance and Human Rights, providing technical assistance to the Cambodian Human Rights Committee and to the Ministry of Justice to support law enforcement officials on child rights.
+The EU continued to encourage legal and judicial reforms, in particular through the EU-Cambodia Co-operation Facility for Governance and Human Rights, providing technical assistance to the Cambodian Human Rights Committee and to the Ministry of Justice to support law enforcement officials through a series of training on child rights within the context of the criminal justice system.
 Under EIDHR, the EU continued to support a number of ongoing projects aimed at addressing access to justice and improving the rule of law.
 The EU provided financial support (€1.3 million) to the national side of the Extraordinary Chambers in the Court of Cambodia, as part of the EU's commitment to justice and national reconciliation.